Werner Conze: Post-war career

 After initially struggling to find work, Conze received a teaching position at the University of Göttingen in 1946.
 In 1951 he moved to the University of Münster.
-From 1957 to his retirement in 1979 he was professor at the University of Heidelberg.
-Conze continued to collaborate with many scholars he knew from Königsberg, most of whom were connected to his dissertation advisor Rothfels - this group was instrumental in the success of social history after the war, including especially Theodor Schieder.
+From 1957 to his retirement in 1979 he was professor at the University of Heidelberg, Conze continued to collaborate with many scholars he knew from Königsberg, most of whom were connected to his dissertation advisor Rothfels - this group was instrumental in the success of social history after the war, including especially Theodor Schieder.
 While at Heidelberg, he developed a reputation for innovative, experimental scholarship and attracted many young scholars to work with him, becoming one of the most important mentors of postwar German historians, including of Reinhart Koselleck, whose habilitation he advised.
-Conze founded the Heidelberg Institute for Social and Economic Studies as well as the Working Circle for Modern Social History.
-From 1969-1970 he was briefly the rector of the University of Heidelberg.
+Conze founded the Heidelberg Institute for Social and Economic Studies as well as the Working Circle for Modern Social History in 1957.
+One of Conze's academic goals—along with Schieder—was to "understand the disaster of National Socialism."
+From 1969–1970 he was briefly the rector of the University of Heidelberg.
 Conze's term as rector was cut short after colleagues rejected him for being too "progressive" for his support for university reform, while he also became the target of student protesters who thought of him as a "reactionary," attacked his Nazi past, and objected that his theories of social history failed to account for the Marxist view of history.
 From 1972-1976 he was the president of the Deutscher Historikerverband.